bbauska/LFS171x/README.md

 Cambio Coffee worked with ScanTrust to implement a traceability system built on top on Hyperledger Sawtooth.

-When ScanTrust decided to implement a blockchain solution to enhance trust, transparency and traceability in the supply chain, they wanted a reliable, proven, open source technology, supported by an active community, and they decided that Hyperledger Sawtooth was the best fit for what they needed, as it is also focused on IoT implementations.
+When ScanTrust decided to implement a blockchain solution to enhance trust, transparency and traceability in the supply chain, they wanted a reliable, proven, open-source technology, supported by an active community, and they decided that Hyperledger Sawtooth was the best fit for what they needed, as it is also focused on IoT implementations.
 <blockquote>
 “ScanTrust plans to use the Hyperledger Sawtooth-based solution for other projects.
 Besides enhancing traceability in the supply chain, the team sees other uses for the technology… A brand could create its own token to incentivize consumers to share data; or it could develop ways to allow consumers to tip the farmer who produced their coffee.”
 </blockquote>